boldingd/EclipsePhaseContent/SkywardsCollective.md

 Some tasks still require skilled labor by individuals.
 While member collectives do want to incentivize people to serve the community as doctors, EMTs, advocates, engineers, and technicians, they are extremely reticent to mandate labor, establish hierarchies, or allow the accumulation of capital (physical or social).
 For these things, most member collectives use an informal gift system.
-Services rendered are tracked as gifts, favors, or contributions; member-collectives then track these gifts on their social network.
+Services rendered are tracked as gifts, favors, or contributions; member-collectives then track these contributions on their social network.
 Members may then take into account whether someone is contributing to others, or to the community at large – or not – when dealing with others.

 However, there is no obligations that these contributions be repayed, other than that from social convention.
 Someone who racks up favors cannot expect to demand repayment, either from individuals or from the community.
 This means that especially hard-working or talented individuals often get little direct reward for their labor.
-Not only can this discourage contributions, it can also lead to some individuals seeking to sell their skills elsewhere – either leading to participation in illicit underground markets, or even to outright departure from the collective.
+Not only can this discourage contributions, it can also lead to some individuals seeking to sell their skills elsewhere – either leading them to participate in illicit underground markets, or even to them departing the collective entirely.
-This in turn can lead to a kind of brain-drain, as the brightest and most industrious in the Collective have an incentive to depart for habitats and polities where their skills will be more highly valued.
+This can cause a kind of brain-drain, as the brightest and most industrious in the Collective have an incentive to depart for habitats and polities where their skills will be more highly valued.

 ### Work-Groups, Trusted Members and the Antisocial